pydanny/daniel.feldroy.com/pages/books/everyone-dies-sample.md

 Her own contest, longsword play, was coming up soon, so she kept walking.
 A brisk walk followed by lunges was her preferred method for warming up.

 Melody walked past vendors who called for her to buy their wares and she marked a couple food stalls for later.
-If she did well enough to gain employment with the King she would sample their wares.
+If she did well enough to gain employment with the King she would sample their goods.
 If she didn’t do well then she had a half loaf of coarse bread and a piece of cheese left over from breakfast.
 Confident she would do well, Melody also knew that prudence would keep her belly filled longer.

 As she walked through the fairground people moved out of her way.
 Most of them were peasants and Melody was tall for a woman and wore metal armor.
 Over her shoulder were slung both of her longswords, the sharp one for fighting and the dull one for practice and competitions like this.
 The sharp one was peace bonded, tied into its scabbard.